singuliere/enough/docs/funding.rst

 All expenses are proposed and approved as follows:

 #.
 Someone posts a message `in the forum
-   <https://forum.securedrop.club/c/funding>`__ asking for funds to be released.
+   <https://forum.enough.community/c/funding>`__ asking for funds to be released.
 #.
 The request is discussed by active volunteers.
 A volunteer is an
-   individual who does not receive any monetary compensation, either directly or indirectly for the work done on SecureDrop.
-A volunteer is active if they contributed in a quantifiable way to SecureDrop in the past six months.
+   individual who does not receive any monetary compensation, either directly or indirectly for the work done on Enough.
+A volunteer is active if they contributed in a quantifiable way to Enough in the past six months.
 #.
 Ideally there is a consensus between the volunteers.
 If at least
    one volunteer asks for a vote, it is organized in the form of a yes